 music halls of Europe.
 I expect to see more in the coming years.

-St. Petersburg (Russia 2004).
-They were spending their vacation week in Russia.
+in St. Petersburg (Russia 2004).
+They were spending their vacation

 - From Xinkiang.

-which borders with Kazakhstan.
-We do not meet the people from this area
+province which borders with Kazakhstan.
+We do not meet the people

 - Chinese Students at the Amsterdam